-Better Options Seminar II: Erasing Family
+Better Options Seminar II: Erasing Family (Fall 2020)

 Better Options Seminars will provide background and basic information regarding Parental Alienation and children’s responses to high conflict divorce.
 Parental Alienation is being increasingly recognized as a barrier to wellness of children involved in a divorce where one parent actively and maliciously alienates the other parent without due cause.
 The phenomenon has gained credibility among the helping professions but treatment is widely misunderstood and without knowledge of the dynamics of the alienating situation counseling as is presently practiced may be contraindicated.
 Counselors’ knowledge of Parental Alienation and related issues often seen in high conflict separations is integral to the treatment of those involved.

 What Is Parental Conflict?

 The amount of conflict is a factor in a child's adjustment.

 Arguing in front of a child or badmouthing the other parent is hurtful.
 Children should not be made to take sides in a parental dispute.
 (Krishnakumur and Buehler 2000).
 Parental conflict often begins about two years before the separation.
 If conflict is present then and continues through the divorce, the harm to the child magnifies.

 High levels of parental conflict and poor parenting often appear at the same time.
 Each factor influences the other.
 This is true with married couples and separated/divorced couples.
 Krishnakumar and Buehler (2000) reported that the relationship between parental conflict and poor parenting was stronger among married couples.
 In either case, the harm to the child resulted from an increase in harsh discipline and a decrease in parental acceptance of the child.

 Longitudinal research indicates that the effects of divorce on children varies with the level of discord between parents prior to relationship disruption.
 (Amato 2001]).
 Higher conflict is reflected in more negative effects on the child.